alibaba/lightweight-neural-architecture-search/tinynas/models/README.md

 `madnas_forward_pre_GAP`: Get the madnas score of the network, which does not need forward on GPU and has very fast speed .

 `deepmad_forward_pre_GAP`: Get the deepmad score of the network, which does not need forward on GPU and has very fast speed.

+`stentr_forward_pre_GAP`: Get the spatio-temporal entropy score of the network, which does not need forward on GPU and has very fast speed.

 ***